-Applicants who choose to re-take the examination must submit the Request for Re-Examination to OREA in order for it to be received by OREA at least five days prior to the expiration date of the original Admission to Examination letter.
+Applicants who choose to re-take the examination must submit the Request for Re-Examination to OREA.
 A new Admission to Examination letter will be issued and will have the same expiration date as shown on the applicant's original Admission to Examination letter provided the applicant has not exceeded the maximum of five attempts to successfully complete the examination.
 No extensions of time or additional attempts to complete the examination will be granted.